Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: A Comprehensive Exploration of HDT

-\item \emph{Data storage:} HDT relies on multi-source real-time data from the physical world.
+HDT relies on multi-source real-time data from the physical world.
 Each HDT application can generate up to a few gigabytes of data in a single day.
 Storage of such massive data may be required for VT update process and analytics.
-Therefore, networking technologies are required to provide appropriate mechanisms to store the huge amount of data.
+Therefore, key technologies are required to provide appropriate mechanisms to store the huge amount of data.